 Integrative reviews also require comprehensive searches, but the broader inclusion criteria often mean searching additional databases beyond the clinical ones.
 For a nursing integrative review, you might search CINAHL, PubMed, PsycINFO, Education Source, Sociological Abstracts, and ProQuest Dissertations.
 Theoretical literature may require hand-searching specific journals and using Google Scholar for citation tracking.

 Both review types should report the complete search strategy.
-The PRISMA flow diagram applies to both, documenting the number of records identified, screened, assessed for eligibility, and included.
+The interactive PRISMA diagram builder applies to both, documenting the number of records identified, screened, assessed for eligibility, and included.

 Quality Assessment

-Systematic reviews use validated risk of bias tools specific to study design: RoB 2 for randomized trials, ROBINS-I for non-randomized studies, QUADAS-2 for diagnostic accuracy studies, and the Newcastle-Ottawa Scale for observational studies.
+Systematic reviews use validated bias evaluation methodologies specific to study design: RoB 2 methodology explained for randomized trials, ROBINS-I for non-randomized studies, QUADAS-2 for diagnostic accuracy studies, and the Newcastle-Ottawa quality assessment approach for observational studies.
 Each included study receives a structured quality assessment that directly informs the synthesis and GRADE certainty rating.

 Integrative reviews face a unique challenge: no single quality appraisal tool works across all source types.
 The Mixed Methods Appraisal Tool (MMAT) is commonly used because it provides assessment criteria for quantitative, qualitative, and mixed-methods studies within a single instrument.
 For theoretical papers, quality assessment focuses on conceptual clarity, logical consistency, and contribution to the field.

 Struggling to choose the right review methodology for your research question?
-Our team has conducted hundreds of systematic reviews, meta-analyses, and other evidence syntheses.
-Get a free quote for expert methodological guidance, or browse our full range of research services.
+Our team has conducted hundreds of Research Gold systematic review, meta-analyses, and other evidence syntheses. get a free quote for your evidence synthesis for expert methodological guidance, or browse our full range of systematic review research support.

 Some methodologists argue that quality appraisal is less critical in integrative reviews because the goal is comprehensive understanding rather than an unbiased effect estimate.
 Others counter that including low-quality evidence without flagging its limitations undermines the review's credibility.
 The Whittemore and Knafl framework recommends quality evaluation as a core stage, even though the tools are less standardized.